6 Of The Best Things To Do In London With Preschoolers

 There are a number of large exhibits throughout the museum including an amazingly beautiful Royal Barge and an incredible collection of ships figureheads.
 The enormous world map spread across the second floor, just outside the cafe was the perfect space for little ones to burn off energy.
-My son really enjoyed reenacting our flight from Sydney to London, spotting where various friends and relatives lived and pointing out all of the countries he knows.

 3. Kensington: The Museum Precinct